bit-dust/Scripts/Python/README.md

 Simple window will be opened and write in it the new name for the folder files.
 * In both cases if you leave empty the text entry the files will be renamed with the parent folder name.
 * Press ESC to cancel.

+## RenameUI

+Is a simple Gtk interface for Rename script.

+#### Requeriments:
+	Python 2.x
+	Gtk 2.x
+	Nautilus or a derivated file manager (Caja, Nemo) **Installation and Usage are the same as Rename script.**